esr360/Kayzen-GS/README.md

 ---

-Once you have a copy of Kayzen GS in your project, import the `kayzen-gs.scss` file from the root of the `src` directory into your project's main Sass file.
+Once you have a copy of Kayzen-GS in your project, import the `kayzen-gs.scss` file from the root of the `src` directory into your project's main Sass file.

 To use the default Kayzen Grid System, the `kayzen-gs` mixin needs to be called.
 This mixin can be called automatically by setting the `kayzen-gs` option in the [Configuration](#custom-configuration) to `true`.
-Alternatively, you can call the mixin like so anywhere in your project after Kayzen GS is imported:
+Alternatively, you can call the mixin like so anywhere in your project after Kayzen-GS is imported:

 ```scss
 @include kayzen-gs;